 Working around your garden is therapeutic.
 It’s also an easy task if you have the right tool.

 A bow saw is the perfect tool for pruning, limbing, and even felling smaller trees in your garden.
-In addition, it’s a lightweight and portable tool you can use if you want to cut firewood or wooden logs and sheets for any purpose.
+In addition, it’s a lightweight and portable tool you can use to cut firewood or wooden logs and sheets for any purpose.

 Safety always comes first when you’re working with a cutting tool.
-I decided to prepare this detailed guide to teach you how to use a bow saw like a pro.
+I prepared this detailed guide to teach you how to use a bow saw like a pro.
 So, keep reading to learn more about this topic.